hicommonwealth/edgeware-documentation/docs/contribute-and-engage/develop/edgeware-smart-contracts/deploy-an-evm-contract/using-truffle.md

 ![](https://contracts.edgewa.re/4/assets/truffle-migrate.png)

 As you may see, we are using our `development` network from `truffle-config.js`.
-From migrate you'll notice there whats our contract address of our contract.
+From migrate you'll notice there what our contract address is of our contract.

 #### Reach us for more engagement <a id="reach-us-for-more-engagement"></a>